NonhlanhlaSindane/software_design/report.md

-I created a new repository, a new branch, and added new files in my repository.
+I created a new a GitHub repository, added multiple files,
+made commits, managed branches, and deployed a web page using GitHub Pages.